tetunori/BMWalker.js/README.md

 setWalkerParam(bodyStructure: Number, weight: Number, nervousness: Number, happiness: Number)
 ```
 Overview:
 Set parameters on the motion of 'Walker'.
+Valid if the type is `BMW_TYPE_HUMAN` only.

 Parameters:
 |  name  |  note  |